This post includes affiliate links.

 To buy: $550; nunababy.com

-This is the perfect travel car seat for children ages 3 and up.
+This is the perfect travel car seat for children.
 Believe it or not this lightweight vest is a certified child restraint.
 It is foldable and packable.
 No more lugging that car seat through the airport!
 We don’t even carry it at all; our kids attach it to their carryon backpack and carry their own child restraint.
 (Great for everyday use at home too especially if you do any carpooling or switch who is doing pickup.)

 To buy: $169-229; RideSafer